From Design to Disclosure: Introduction

 \section{Introduction}

-In many strategic interactions, one player can disclose hard information to persuade others.
-For instance, the seller of an asset can reveal audited statements or forecasts about the asset value to prospective buyers so as to secure better price offers.
-An insuree can disclose her medical information or her past driving record to an insurer to obtain more favorable terms.
-A worker might disclose her salary to prospective employers so as to influence their offers.

-An important literature, dating back to \cite{grossman:81-JLE} and \cite{milgrom1981good}, models these interactions as \emph{disclosure} or \emph{persuasion games}.
-These games feature two primary ingredients.
-First, the informed party---or the sender---shares hard information that cannot be manipulated: she can share nothing but the truth although she need not share the entire truth.
-Second, she cannot commit to what she discloses in that of the utterances she can make, she chooses that which results in the best outcome.
-Of course, the party hearing these utterances---the receiver---is no fool.
+In many strategic interactions, one player can disclose hard information to influence others' actions.
+For example, the seller of an asset may reveal audited statements about an asset's value to attract higher price offers, or an insuree may share medical records to obtain better terms.
+An important literature initiated by \cite{grossman:81-JLE} and \cite{milgrom1981good} models such settings as \emph{disclosure} or \emph{persuasion games}.
+These games feature two core ingredients.
+First, the informed party---or the sender---possesses hard information that cannot be manipulated: she can share nothing but the truth although she need not share the entire truth.
+Second, she cannot precommit to what she discloses; of the utterances that she can make, she chooses the one that results in the most favorable outcome.
+The party hearing these utterances---the receiver---is no fool.
 He draws inferences from both what is said and what is left unsaid.
-Hence, what the sender communicates and how the receiver responds is inherently determined in {equilibrium}.
+Thus, what the sender says and how the receiver responds are jointly determined in {equilibrium}.

-The classical analysis of these settings shows that the combination of these ingredients results in unraveling: in the unique equilibrium outcome, the sender voluntarily discloses all of her information.
-The logic for why there exists a fully revealing equilibrium is that were the sender to conceal information, the receiver assumes the worst and takes an action that makes concealment unprofitable.
-A more powerful logic pushes every equilibrium to be fully revealing: in the games studied by this prior work, for every pool of types, there exists some type of the sender that strictly prefers to separate rather than be pooled.\footnote{\cite{grossman:81-JLE} and \cite{milgrom1981good} impose a monotonicity condition that stipulates that every type strictly prefers inducing beliefs in a particular direction.
-More broadly, \cite*{okuno1990strategic}, \cite{seidmann1997strategic}, \cite{mathis2008full}, and \cite{dasgupta2023communication} study conditions on preferences under which every equilibrium is fully revealing.} Hence, behavior with any pooling necessarily unravels and are untenable as equilibria.
+The classical analysis of these settings shows that combining these ingredients leads to unraveling: the sender voluntarily discloses all information in the unique equilibrium.
+The logic for why a fully revealing equilibrium exists is that were the sender to withhold information, the receiver assumes the worst and responds in a way that makes concealment unprofitable.
+A more powerful force pushes every equilibrium to be fully revealing: in the settings modeled by this prior literature, for any pool of sender types, at least one type strictly prefers to reveal itself than remain pooled.
+The ability to disclose hard information thus creates a \emph{commitment trap}: even if the sender would prefer ex ante to conceal some information, strategic forces compel her to disclose everything.